 Each type of citation has its own unique properties and can be one of four possible formats: APA, MLA, Chicago or Harvard.
 You can also Edit your source before copying your citation and you can delete it.

 You can choose to export them in four different formats:

 - Plain text (.txt)

-That is an odd looking export icon; in most apps that would be an import or download app.
+That is an odd-looking export icon; in most apps that would be an import or download app.
 Export and upload icons usually have arrows facing up, not down.

-Word is most popular format on this list, but not as popular as PDF though.
-The word document you export will contain links to websites (your resources), your highlights and annotations.
+Word is the most popular format on this list, but not as popular as PDF though.
+The Word document you export will contain links to websites (your resources), your highlights and annotations.
 All the items are distinct and easy to tell apart from the others.
 Exporting is useful if you want to work offline.

-If you don’t want to work offline, Weava has a basic word processing feature for creating new notes without leaving the extension.
+If you don’t want to work offline, Weava has a basic word-processing feature for creating new notes without leaving the extension.
 Switch from your Highlights to Documents at the bottom of your browser.
 Then you can create a New Document.
 Once you open it, you can switch back to your Highlights to use them as references for your article.
 You can drag the highlights (and their notes) to your document.
-The side-by-side view of your highlights and new document is perfect for writing notes from your research.
+The side-by-side view of your highlights and the new document is perfect for writing notes from your research.